As your school partner, Lehigh Valley Reilly Children’s Hospital is ready to help you and your kids have a healthy school year.

 Carpools can be an important transportation option for families as kids head back to sport.
 Here are a few recommendations to optimize safety while carpooling:

 Physical activity is critical for both our mental and physical well-being.
 Now, more than ever, exercise is essential to help cope with the many changes and new stresses we are facing.
 We recommend that kids get 60 minutes or more of physical activity a day.
-Unfortunately, virtual learning schedules keep us more confined and sedentary than our usual routine.
 It is critical that a time is prioritized during the day to get away from the screen, get outside and move around.

 Exercise comes in many forms: a walk or bike ride around the neighborhood, a family competition or physical challenge, a hike at a local park.
 Borrow equipment to try out a new sport and find something fun that your child seems to engage with.